-- 77 These factors, taken together, suggest that the proposed increase in the TACC does increase the risk of mortalities of marine mammals and seabirds.
+- practice in SCH 8 requires the reporting of any dolphin captures, and MFish considers that this should be expanded to include any seabird captures. - The Plenary considered that it was unlikely that an increased SCH 8 TACC would result in any new areas being fished.
+In addition, the Plenary noted that video monitoring of the small vessel fishing fleet in QMA 3 is being trialed as a potential monitoring methodology for fishing-related mortalities. - These factors, taken together, suggest that the proposed increase in the TACC does increase the risk of mortalities of marine mammals and seabirds.
 The extent of this increased risk is unknown.
 Given that the target SCH 8 set netting is offshore and offal is not disposed of during net retrieval, it is probable that the increased risk is low.
-Reporting of bycatch and protected species will allow for information to be collected to advance our knowledge of the impacts. - 78 However, MFish remains concerned about the lack of information pertaining to marine mammal and seabird interactions in the SCH 8 fishery.
+Reporting of bycatch and protected species will allow for information to be collected to advance our knowledge of the impacts. - However, MFish remains concerned about the lack of information pertaining to marine mammal and seabird interactions in the SCH 8 fishery.
 Challenger FMC is strongly encouraged to take account of the video monitoring trials in QMA 3 and, depending on results, implement an appropriate monitoring programme as soon as possible.
-The SCH 8 AMP will be reviewed in 2007, and the progress and results of marine mammal and seabird monitoring will be taken into account at this time. - 79 The Act requires a decision maker to consider the principles that biological diversity of the aquatic environment should be maintained and that habitats of particular significance to fisheries management should be protected (s 9). - 80 MFish notes that a number of habitats of particular significance to fisheries management are closed by regulation including some of the close inshore bay and harbour areas in Wellington and Taranaki that will protect some inshore breeding and nursery areas of small sharks.
+The SCH 8 AMP will be reviewed in 2007, and the progress and results of marine mammal and seabird monitoring will be taken into account at this time. - 79 The Act requires a decision maker to consider the principles that biological diversity of the aquatic environment should be maintained and that habitats of particular significance to fisheries management should be protected (s 9). - MFish notes that a number of habitats of particular significance to fisheries management are closed by regulation including some of the close inshore bay and harbour areas in Wellington and Taranaki that will protect some inshore breeding and nursery areas of small sharks.

-- 81 There is a wide range of international obligations relating to fishing (including sustainability and utilisation of fishstocks and maintaining biodiversity).
-MFish considers that all issues arising under international obligations and the provisions of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 are adequately addressed in the management options proposed for SCH 8 (s 5(a) & (b)). - 82 Apart from the existing TAC, TACC, and allowances, other important existing fisheries management controls under the 1996 Act for SCH 8 include the following: - A minimum net mesh size of 150 mm for both commercial and recreational fishers26; - School shark is one of the species that is included within a combined daily bag limit of 20 finfish for recreational fishing in SCH 827; - There are a number of controls on fishing gear used by amateurs to catch SCH 8, including only being able to use one small set net (less than 60m) and longlines must have less than 25 hooks; - Set netting is prohibited for both commercial and recreational fishers within 4 nautical miles of the coast from Pariokariwa Point to Tirua Point28 (and continues on to Maunganui Bluff in SCH 9);
+- There is a wide range of international obligations relating to fishing (including sustainability and utilisation of fishstocks and maintaining biodiversity).
+MFish considers that all issues arising under international obligations and the provisions of the Treaty of Waitangi (Fisheries Claims) Settlement Act 1992 are adequately addressed in the management options proposed for SCH 8 (s 5(a) & (b)). - Apart from the existing TAC, TACC, and allowances, other important existing fisheries management controls under the 1996 Act for SCH 8 include the following: - A minimum net mesh size of 150 mm for both commercial and recreational fishers6; - School shark is one of the species that is included within a combined daily bag limit of 20 finfish for recreational fishing in SCH 87;

-26 Regulation 3A, Fisheries (Central Area Commercial Fishing) Regulations 1986; Regulation 3B, Fisheries (Central Area Amateur Fishing) Regulations 1986
+6 Regulation 3A, Fisheries (Central Area Commercial Fishing) Regulations 1986; Regulation 3B, Fisheries (Central Area Amateur Fishing) Regulations 1986

-27 Regulation 3A, Fisheries (Central Area Amateur Fishing) Regulations 1986
+7 Regulation 3A, Fisheries (Central Area Amateur Fishing) Regulations 1986